Home Pottery Studio Set Up Guide

 Cut-Off Wire Tool

 It has two handles on both ends and is useful in cutting clay or removing thrown ware from the wheel.
-These wires should be flexible to give you better accuracy when cutting.
-Have smooth shaped handles to give you a comfortable grip, and stainless steel braided cable that is more resistant to kinking and stronger than nylon fishing line.
+These wires should be flexible to improve accuracy when cutting.
+Have smooth, rounded handles for a comfortable grip, and a stainless steel braided cable that is more resistant to kinking and stronger than nylon fishing line.

 Sponges

 A sponge is, perhaps, the most useful tool and is a must-have in any pottery studio.
-It helps add or remove water from the clay, making sure that you always have the consistency that you need for your pieces.
+It helps add or remove water from the clay, ensuring you always have the consistency you need for your pieces.
 Sponges are great to use in all stages of pottery making.
 From shaping and smoothing out your clay to removing any glaze from the foot of your pots.

 Calipers (Potter’s Calipers)